Succession Planning: A Complete Guide for HR Teams

 ➔ Identifying the key Positions

-The primary job role of HR in succession planning is to identify the key positions in the company.
-Key positions refers to the vital or crucial job posts that needs strong leadership and supervision that are essential for the growth and development of the organization.
-It includes senior managerial roles such as vice president of different departments, AVPs, CEO, CXO, etc.
+The primary HR role in succession planning is to identify the company’s key positions.
+Key positions refer to crucial job posts that require strong leadership and supervision and are essential for the growth and development of the organization.
+It includes senior managerial roles such as vice presidents across different departments, AVPs, CEOs, and CXOs.

-The successors of these posts need to be proficient enough to deal with uncertainties and challenges with convenience and innovation.
+The successors to these posts need to be proficient at dealing with uncertainties and challenges with ease and innovation.

 HR plays a vital role in identifying potential candidates who can be an essential asset to the organization and contribute to the business’s success.